 And the characteristic sounds didn’t come only from the front; the exhaust had a distinct snap to it, sort of a 50/50 mix of ripping cloth and biting into a very good sausage, perfectly cooked.
 I guess it was a product of the camshaft, its timing, and the long pipes.

-For first grade the next year, I got to the bus stop early.
+For day one of first grade the next year, I got to the bus stop early.
 As one does.
 I can’t quite make out what that car is in the background; some kind of Pontiac, as it seems.
 Anyone?

 Okeh, so it was automatic, but how do I know it was an AT-540?
 The Slant-6 Dart Effect again: nothing else sounds like an AT-540.
-First gear sounds like a siren, and second gear is so unique I can’t compare it to anything.
-Fourth gear had a particular whirr about it.
+First gear sounds like a siren, and second gear I can’t compare to anything; nothing else really sounds like this.
+Third was silent, probably 1:1, and fourth gear had a peculiar whirr about it, too.
 Here’s the closest I could come to isolated audio of an AT-540 from a standing start:

 You put your first gear in, you take your first gear out, you put your first gear in, and you shift it all about…y’do the herky-jerky and you shift yourself around; that’s what it’s all about!
 Call me names, but while I could do without the herky-jerky, those first and second gear whines are musical to me; I could listen to them all day long and not get tired of it (speaking of similarity to Chrysler starters).